ris2002/E-mail-Spam-MLOPS-/README.md

 2]Gradient Boosting␣␣
 3]XGB␣␣
 4]Cat Boosting␣␣
+* I am going to run more tha one models in same pipeline

 And this will be the another revison of how mlops works
 ## Errors encountered while setting and runing up AirFlow
 1]Module not found error-Had a hard time figuring out how to import a function from another folder to thhe dags folder␣␣